devtron-labs/devtron-documentation/k8s-dashboard/db-docs/resources/glossary.md

 ### GitOps

 A methodology for managing and automating Kubernetes deployments using Git repositories as the source of truth.
 Changes to the desired state of the cluster are driven by Git commits.
-[Read More...](../user-guide/global-configurations/gitops.md)

 ### Helm Apps